jgarber623/RouterRouter/CONTRIBUTING.md

 2. Install development dependencies by running `npm install` from the root of the project.
 3. Create a feature branch for the issue or new feature you're looking to tackle: `git checkout -b your-descriptive-branch-name`.
 4. _Write some code!_
-5. If your changes would benefit from testing, add the necessary tests and verify everything passes by running `grunt test`.
+5. If your changes would benefit from testing, add the necessary tests and verify everything passes by running `npm test`.
 6. Commit your changes: `git commit -am 'Add some new feature or fix some issue'`.
 7. Push the branch to your fork of RouterRouter: `git push origin your-descriptive-branch-name`.
 8. Create a new Pull Request and I'll give it a look!